metacryst/harvard--art/README.md

  ### getting the app:

  - just fork and clone this repository.
- - if you want to run it locally, navigate into the app directory and install npm or yarn, react-router, and react-router-dom:
+ - if you want to run it locally, navigate into the app directory and install npm or yarn, react-router, and react-router-dom. run:

-run:
  ```
  npm install
  ```